crp2a/DosiVox/README.md

 Some example of PTF are provided with DosiVox, in the `DosiVox/data` folder:

 * `XPL0` creates two voxels filled respectively by clay and quartz.
 It simulates the alpha radioactivity of the U-series in the clay, allowing to record the dose attenuation in the quartz with the probe detector.
-* `XPL1` is a PTF for creating a simple voxelisation as a $3 \times 3 \times 3$ grid and only the probe detector. beta particles of the U-series are simulated.
+* `XPL1` is a PTF for creating a simple voxelisation as a 3 x 3 x 3 grid and only the probe detector. beta particles of the U-series are simulated.
-* `XPL1bis` creates a similar model than `XPL1`, but with a $20 \times 20 \times 20$ grid.
+* `XPL1bis` creates a similar model than `XPL1`, but with a 20 x 20 x 20 grid.
-* `XPL2` creates a $20 \times 20 \times 20$ voxels model with water, air and sediment type materials, for simulation of gamma particles.
+* `XPL2` creates a 20 x 20  20 voxels model with water, air and sediment type materials, for simulation of gamma particles.
 Only the probe detector is defined
-* `XPL3` defines a single random packing of grains as detector in a $20 \times 20 \times 20$ grid, in addition to the probe detector.
+* `XPL3` defines a single random packing of grains as detector in a 20 x 20 x 20 grid, in addition to the probe detector.
 Beta particles of the Th-series are simulated.
 * `XPL3bis` uses the same configuration as `XPL3` but creating successive random packings of grains as detectors.
-* `XPL4` defines a sub-voxelisation of $20 \times 20 \times 20$ as detector in a voxel of the main $20 \times 20 \times 20$ grid.
+* `XPL4` defines a sub-voxelisation of 20 x 20 x 20 as detector in a voxel of the main 20 x 20 x 20 grid.
 Alpha particles of the U-series are simulated in this model.
-* `XPL5` used the sub-voxelised detector to model a flint in a $120 \times 250 \times 101$ sub-voxels grid.
+* `XPL5` used the sub-voxelised detector to model a flint in a 120 x 250 x 101 sub-voxels grid.
 Beta particles of the U-series are simulated, and only the doses in the sub-voxels representing the flint are mapped.

 Detailed explanations are available in the DosiVox Manual.